NativeScript/plugins/packages/localize/README.md

 Make sure it contains the [application name](#localizing-the-application-name) to avoid any errors.

+Android uses the locale file corresponding to the device's language.
+For example, if the device's language is set to `Spanish`, the `es.json` will be used.

 ### Localizing the application name

 To localize the application name, use the `app.name` key.